-"We have put in place physical barriers to prevent them resettling and have obtained an injunction which should act as a legal barrier to them doing so," he said.'Put in a coffin'
+"We have put in place physical barriers to prevent them resettling and have obtained an injunction which should act as a legal barrier to them doing so," he said.

 The council could seize ownership of the Dale Farm site in an attempt to recover its costs.